JuliusTechCo/JuliusGraph/FAQ.md

 1. How does Julius Graph Engine's RuleDSL and computation DAG differ from Excel's worksheet formula and its dependency graph?

     Julius RuleDSL is much more generic and expressive than Excel's worksheet formulae.
-The Rules support both type and value based polymorphism, while Excel formulas are hard coded with specific cell or range.
-An Excel workbook often has thousands of formulae created by copy/paste functions, which is error prone and difficult to audit and change.
-In comparison, similar logic can be implemented succinctly by a few rules in RuleDSL, thanks to its expressivity and polymorphism.
+The RuleDSL supports both type and value based polymorphism, allowing sophisticated logic to be expressed succinctly.
+In comparison, Excel formulas are hard coded with specific cell or range.
+An Excel workbook often has thousands of formulae created by copy/paste, which is error prone and difficult to audit and change.

-    In addition, the Julius Graph Engine is much more performant and scalable than Excel, it can handle large volumen of data and computation by running in parallel on many computers.
-Therefore Julius is a production solution for enterprise systems, while Excel is mainly a personal and office application.
+    In addition, the Julius Graph Engine is much more performant and scalable than Excel, it can handle large volume of data and computation by running in parallel on many computers.
+Therefore Julius can be a production solution for enterprise systems, while Excel is mainly a personal and office application.

-1. How does Julius Graph Engine differ from other software packages that also use computational DAGs, such as Dask, Tensorflow and Dagger.jl?
+2. How does Julius Graph Engine differ from other software packages that also use computational DAGs, such as Dask, Tensorflow and Dagger.jl?

     Julius RuleDSL is specifically designed for efficient creation and execution of computational DAGs.
 It offers much better performance and scalability, as shown in our [tutorials](https://juliustechco.github.io/JuliusGraph) and [benchmark](https://juliustechco.github.io/JuliusGraph/dev/pages/t007_benchmark.html).
-In addition, Julius RuleDSL is low-code, it takes much less code and efforts to implement the same functionality than other tools.
+In addition, Julius RuleDSL is low-code, it requires much less code and efforts to implement the same functionality than using other tools.

 ### Development Environment
 1. What IDE does Julius support?

-    Jupyter lab/notebook and VScode.
+    Since RuleDSL is just regular code, developers are free to their preferred IDEs.
+Jupyter lab/notebook and VScode are the most popular choices when working with Julius Graph Engine.

 2. How do I debug a large computational DAG?

     Julius offers great tools for debugging.
 Using Julius web UI, a developer can quickly navigate and visualize every intermediate results in the computational DAG, allowing quickly track down of bugs to individual nodes.
-Julius offers an API call that can download the entire state (including data and Atom) of any node in the distributed DAG to his/her local computer, and recreate the error conditions locally.
-Then the developer then can attach a debugger to the Atom and step through its execution to pin down the error.
+Julius provides an API call for a developer to download the entire state (including data and Atom) of any node in the distributed DAG, and recreate the error conditions on his/her local computer.
+Then the developer can use a debugger on local computer to step through the execution to pin down the error.

 3. What if there is an error in the computational DAG?